dotnet/docs/docs/standard/serialization/binaryformatter-migration-guide/choosing-a-serializer.md

 - Other types [without built-in support](../system-text-json/migrate-from-newtonsoft.md#types-without-built-in-support) are: `DataSet`, `DataTable`, `DBNull`, `TimeZoneInfo`, `Type`, `ValueTuple`.
 However, you can write a custom converter to support these types.
 - It [supports polymorphic type hierarchy serialization and deserialization](../system-text-json/polymorphism.md) that have been explicitly opted in via the `[JsonDerivedType]` attribute or via custom resolver.
 - The `[JsonIgnore]` attribute on a property causes the property to be omitted from the JSON during serialization.
-- To preserve references and handle circular references in System.Text.Json, set `JsonSerializerOptions.ReferenceHandler` to `Preserve`.
+- To preserve references and handle circular references in System.Text.Json, set `JsonSerializerOptions.ReferenceHandler` to `ReferenceHandler.Preserve`.
 - To override the default behavior you can [write custom converters](../system-text-json/converters-how-to.md).

 ### Binary

 .NET Team is deprecating the `BinaryFormatter`, but at the same time we currently have no plans to implement a new binary serializer.
 It puts us in a situation, where we can't recommend any serializer that we own.
 But luckily for all of us, the .NET Open Source Ecosystem provides many great binary serializers.
 Some of them:

 [protobuf-net](https://github.com/protobuf-net/protobuf-net) is "a contract based serializer for .NET code, that happens to write data in the _protocol buffers_ serialization format engineered by Google".
-Because protobuf-net is a cross-language protocol, it has some subtle issues with .NET-specific concepts like [nulls and empty arrays](https://stackoverflow.com/questions/21631428/protobuf-net-deserializes-empty-collection-to-null-when-the-collection-is-a-prop/21632160#21632160).
+Because _protocol buffers_ is a cross-language protocol, it has some subtle issues with .NET-specific concepts like [nulls and empty arrays](https://stackoverflow.com/questions/21631428/protobuf-net-deserializes-empty-collection-to-null-when-the-collection-is-a-prop/21632160#21632160).
 Since this document is about a migration from `BinaryFormatter`, we can safely assume that we don't need cross-language support and the complexity it brings.
 That is why in this particular scenario of binary serialization, we recommend MessagePack.

 MessagePack provides a highly efficient binary serialization format, resulting in smaller message sizes compared to JSON and XML.
 It's very [performant](https://github.com/MessagePack-CSharp/MessagePack-CSharp?tab=readme-ov-file#performance), ships with built-in support for LZ4 compression and a full set of general-purpose expressive data types: